 (iii) The tax liability on the estimated taxable income is then calculated based on the corporate tax rate (30%), unless the taxpayer elects to defer a portion of the tax (see D.1.a., above).

-Estimated income tax payments are not required if the legal entity has NOL carryforwards that exceed the estimated taxable income of the current year.
+Estimated income tax payments are not required of a legal entity with NOL carryforwards that exceed the estimated taxable income of the current year.

 3. Payment of Tax on Installment Basis

 Taxpayers may elect to pay an outstanding income tax or VAT liability on a deferred or installment basis.
 A deferred payment period may not exceed 12 months and a payment in installments may not be made over more than 36 months.
 The amount of the liability is adjusted for inflation and subject to interest in accordance with rules similar to those discussed in P.3., below.
 Thus, while a taxpayer that chooses this option may obtain a deferral benefit with respect to outstanding tax liabilities, it will incur significant financing charges.
 Further, the taxpayer must provide the SHCP with a guarantee that the installment payments will be made.
 Mexican statutory law provides that taxpayers electing to pay their tax liabilities on an installment basis must obtain prior authorization from the SHCP.